 The Defense Department provides IVF and other fertility services to active-duty service members who are severely wounded in combat.

 Veterans with certain service-connected conditions that result in infertility may be eligible for in vitro fertilization (IVF), or another form of assisted reproductive technology (ART) and other infertility services.
-VA can provide these services if:
+The VA can provide these services if:

 - You have a service-connected condition that causes infertility